top of page

 Curiosity, Collaboration, and Shared Inquiry—Learning as Art.

-There is no single right answer here — multiple approaches are welcome.
-Students discover their own creative voice through exploration, collaboration, and reflection.
+There is no single right answer here.
+Students are encouraged to explore multiple approaches and develop their own creative voice through curiosity, collaboration, and reflection.

 This is not a traditional classroom or art class.
-Learning unfolds through conversation, experimentation, and reflection rather than fixed lessons or predetermined outcomes.
+Learning unfolds through conversation, experimentation, observation, and thoughtful reflection rather than fixed lessons or predetermined outcomes.

-Students engage in long-term inquiries and collaborative projects that may include art-making, movement, discussion, and observation.
+Students engage in long-term inquiries and collaborative projects that may include art-making, movement, discussion, and close attention to their environment and everyday experiences.

-Making is a part of the process when it supports inquiry, and the focus is on noticing, questioning, and developing ideas rather than producing finished objects.
+Making is part of the process when it supports inquiry, with the emphasis on noticing, questioning, and developing ideas rather than producing finished objects.

 The program is designed for learners who are curious, self-motivated, and comfortable working without step-by-step instruction.
 Placement is based on readiness rather than age.

-Inspired by project-based learning and socially engaged art, Play Full Ground is a participatory creative practice shaped by students, families, and mentors over time.
+Inspired by project-based learning and socially engaged art, Play Full Ground is a participatory creative practice shaped over time by students, families, and mentors.

 play full ground alternative high school learning community space front door